zhongl/scala-with-cats/src/pages/type-classes/given.md

 ### Using Clauses

 We'll start with **using clauses**.
 A using clause is a method parameter list that starts with the `using` keyword.
+We use the term **context parameters** for the parameters in a using clause.

 ```scala mdoc:silent
 def double(using x: Int) = x + x
 ```

-The `using` keyword applies to all parameters in the list, so in `add` below both `x` and `y` are in the using clause.
+The `using` keyword applies to all parameters in the list, so in `add` below both `x` and `y` are context parameters.

 ```scala mdoc:silent
 def add(using x: Int, y: Int) = x + y